no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

 ## Structure of Proxy Design Pattern

-- **Subject**: This is an interface that defines the common interface for the RealSubject and Proxy.
+- Subject: This is an interface that defines the common interface for the RealSubject and Proxy.
-- **RealSubject**: This is the actual object that the proxy represents.
+- RealSubject: This is the actual object that the proxy represents.
-- **Proxy**: This is the object that controls access to the RealSubject.
+- Proxy: This is the object that controls access to the RealSubject.
 It has a reference to the RealSubject and implements the Subject interface.

 ```java
 interface Image {